 You can use card sleeves for your whole deck, and then you won’t know the difference between the printed cards and the real cards, especially if you include a real card behind the paper to give it thickness.

 I’m not going to discuss card sleeves at length here as you can find plenty of discussion about them if you Google card sleeves for Magic the Gathering.
 I’m just going to say that the main reason they exist is to protect valuable cards from value-reducing wear and tear.
-After reading various reviews, I chose to go with double sleeved cards using KMC inner and outer sleeves, because they are considered to be the most durable.
+After reading various reviews, I chose to go with double sleeved cards using KMC inner and Dragon Shield Matte outer sleeves.
+Dragon Shield Matte is considered to be the most durable, and that has been my experience.

 So What About the Kinds of Decks Kids Most Want to Play?
 Engineering Decks For Exciting Play

-Most kids prefer to play duels that are relatively balanced, usually resulting in big battles between numerous creatures, some of which are big.
+Most kids prefer big battles between numerous creatures, (some big) between relatively balanced decks.
 How do you make this happen?

-One way I already mentioned is to buy prebuilt decks.
+One way I already mentioned is to buy pre-built decks.
 Event Decks, Clash Packs, and Duel Decks are designed in a way that most kids would enjoy.
 If you’ve found that the enjoyment of Magic among your friends and family is waning, I strongly recommend buying one of the Duel Deck products such as Magic the Gathering – Duel Decks: Zendikar vs. Eldrazi, which my son and I enjoy so much.
-It will help you realize how much fun Magic can be with balanced, interactive decks.
-My son had nearly lost interest in Magic but playing the Eldrazi deck was so much fun for him that his interest in the game was totally revived.
-At first we thought the Eldrazi side was a little stronger, but after many plays we’ve decided it’s about even, with the Zendikar deck more difficult to play well.
+(Note – Though no longer produced since 2018, some duel decks on Amazon are still available inexpensively).
+Duel decks demonstrate how much fun Magic can be with balanced, interactive decks.
+My son had nearly lost interest in Magic but playing the Eldrazi deck was fun and temporarily revived his interest.
+At first we thought the Eldrazi side was stronger, but after many plays we’ve decided it’s about even, with the Zendikar deck more difficult to play well.

 You can try to make your own balanced decks.
 I haven’t done this myself, so I can’t pass on first-hand experience on the art of making really fun, balanced decks.